Bellview Airlines Flight 210: Aircraft

-Passengers and crews
+Passengers and crew

-The aircraft was carrying 111 passengers and 6 crew members, most of whom were thought to be Nigerians.
-There were also at least 10 Ghanaians, 2 Britons, 2 Gambians and one each from Germany, Mali and South Africa.
-United States officials also confirmed the presence of a U.S military officer on board the flight.
+The aircraft was carrying 111 passengers and six crew members, most of whom were thought to be Nigerians.
+There were also at least 10 Ghanaians; two Malian-French; two British people; two Gambians; and one passenger from Germany and South Africa.
+United States officials also confirmed the presence of a US army officer, Major Joseph Haydon, on the flight.
 There was also a Sierra Leone citizen aboard.
 The flight was popular among Nigerians and expatriates shuttling between the two cities.

-Among the passengers were Cheick Oumar Diarra, a General from Mali and Economic Community of West African States (ECOWAS) deputy executive secretary, Waziri Mohammed, Chairman of Nigeria Railway Corporation and a close aide to incumbent President Obasanjo, and Nigerian Postmaster General Abubakar Musa Argungu.
+Among the passengers were Cheick Oumar Diarra, a general from Mali and Economic Community of West African States (ECOWAS) deputy executive secretary; Waziri Mohammed, chairman of Nigeria Railway Corporation and a close aide to incumbent president Obasanjo; and Nigerian postmaster general Abubakar Musa Argungu.
 Usman Umar, a member of local council who was also the chairman of Nigeria's Board of Directors of the National Programme on Immunisation, was also on board the flight.

-The cockpit crews were consisted of Captain Imasuen Lambert, First Officer Eshun Ernest and Flight Engineer Steve Sani.
+The cockpit crew consisted of Captain Imasuen Lambert, First Officer Eshun Ernest and Flight Engineer Steve Sani.
 Captain Lambert joined Bellview Airlines in October 2004.
-He had logged a total of 13,429 hours of flight experience, including 1,053 hours on the Boeing 737.
+He had logged 13,429 hours of flight experience, including 1,053 hours on the Boeing 737.
 Lambert had worked for Imani Aviation, Okada Air, Gas Air and Kabo Air.
-He was out of active flying for 12 years, between 1992 and 2004, following an attempted robbery.
+He was out of active flying for 12 years, between 1992 and 2004, after suffering injuries as a victim of an attempted robbery.

 First Officer Eshun Ernest was a Ghanaian national whose wife Sarah was also on board.
 He was less experienced than Captain Lambert, having a total of 762 flight hours, with 451 of them on the Boeing 737.